 If you watched Super Bowl XLVI earlier this month, you might think that professional coaches, who manage winning teams, deploy a robust coaching strategy balanced between scowling and screaming.
 But look closer — professional sports coaches scowl and scream to motivate or “remind” their players of the need to execute the game strategy, in both real time (during the game) and beforehand in preparation for the game.
 While the game is being played, individual coaching does take place all around the head coach (on the field, in the booth, and on the sideline).
 It is no different in business, except maybe the screaming part.
-Business leaders know effective sales coaching happens with conversations, not commands — and the fabric of an effective coaching conversation is woven with questions.
+Business leaders know to use effective coaching conversations, not commands — and the fabric of effective coaching conversations is woven with questions.

 With questions, you guide your team members to develop their own strategies and solutions to situations they’ve just encountered.
 Here’s a quick overview to using questions that coach your team to improve their own sales performance.

 What should you ask to have effective coaching conversations?

 Good coaching questions tend to be open-ended.
 Whether you’re discussing a current opportunity, a past situation, preparing for an upcoming challenge, or working on a specific skill issue, strive to get your sales reps to assess the situation and come up with the answers themselves.

 - What did you do well?
 What could improve?

 - How did you think you handled the client’s question on “x”?